trucomanx/LocalVsGlobalKidneyStone/1-dataset-processing/README.md

 python main.py -ps 224
 ```

-This example generates the entire set of datasets.
+This example generates the entire set of datasets in Ubuntu's `bash`.

 ```bash
 for ps in $(seq 64 16 224); do